School Support for Kids

 What's the Plan?

-- A Medical Action Plan is a written plan that gives information about a medical condition that may affect your school life.
+A written plan that gives information about a medical condition that may affect your school life.
 It gives information about symptoms, what to do in case of an emergency and people to call.
 A Medical Action Plan can be used for children with allergies or other medical conditions.
 Typically this is written by your parents and your doctor.

 When you go to school, there are some tools that can be helpful to bring with you.